catlee/lwr/docs/arch.rst

 --------

 ``POST /jobqueue/v0.1/<bucket>/jobs``
-    create a new job
+    create a new job.
-    the id for the job is returned by this call
+    the id for the job is returned by this call.

 ``POST /jobqueue/v0.1/<bucket>/job/<jobid>/trigger``
-    fire a trigger
+    fire a trigger.
     TODO: Use events for this instead?

 ``PUT /jobqueue/v0.1/<bucket>/job/<jobid>``